nichi1114/local-guide/proposal/proposal.md

 * Team member: Yiduo Jing [1000308142], Sitao Wang [1003695151]

 ## Motivation
 With the rise of the internet and social media, people increasingly enjoy taking photos at popular, internet-famous locations.
-However, while many social media platforms have built-in local guides, there are few dedicated local guide apps, and their features are often limited.
-Our goal is to create a mobile app that delivers a unique experience through comprehensive local guide journaling.......

-[Identify the problem or need your project addresses] [Explain why the project is worth pursuing]
-[Describe target users]
-[Optional: Discuss existing solutions and their limitations]
+However, most current apps prioritize broad, global recommendations over personalized local exploration.
+This highlights the need for a lightweight mobile tool that enables users to record, revisit, and organize their own local discoveries in a single, convenient platform.
+Our app addresses this need by offering a straightforward and user-friendly platform for organizing local points of interest.
+The target users are local adventurers who enjoy exploring their city, trying new cafes, parks, or attractions, and want an easy way to record and remember those discoveries.

 ## Objective and Key Features
 [Clear statement of project objectives]